-Facility and campus improvement is planned and documented under the direction of the Assistant Superintendent of Operations and Facilities for Lake County Schools.
+Facility and campus improvement is planned and documented under the direction of Lake County Schools.
 As a conversion charter institution, LCSB is responsible for maintenance of the facility while LTC is responsible for custodial and programmatic needs.
 LTC's Strategic Plan addresses strategic needs for planned growth of the institution's campuses and instructional service centers, facility needs in South Lake County, maintenance, and technology.